harshnagarkar/TCal/README.md

 * could be helpful to campus
 * use google oauth credentials to handle signin? use a plugin?
 * need to figure out backend stuff - what info do we need to store, how should things be organized? table relations?

+Future Scope:
+* Reports and dashboard for admin/employee's
+* Email notifications for payroll run, missing timesheets.